Title

 Fidel V. Ramos transfers the Philippine Coast Guard from the Department of National Defense to the Office of the President to enhance its maritime safety and environmental protection functions, while establishing a Transition and Liquidation Committee to oversee the transfer of assets and appropriations.

-Q&A (EXECUTIVE ORDER NO. 475)
+Questions (EXECUTIVE ORDER NO. 475)

-The Philippine Coast Guard was transferred from the Philippine Navy, Armed Forces of the Philippines, Department of National Defense to the Office of the President.
+Section 1 provides that the PCG is transferred from the Philippine Navy, Armed Forces of the Philippines, Department of National Defense to the Office of the President.

 Analyze Cases Smarter, Faster